ZenWang00/llm-tdd-testtypekit/README.md

 1. Select or add benchmark tasks to `benchmarks/`.
 2. Use scripts in `test_generators/` to produce unit tests.
-3. Generate code using tests embedded in prompt templates.
+3. Generate code using tests embedded in prompt templates managed by LangChain.
 4. Run the generated code and measure performance with evaluation scripts.
 5. Analyze outcomes using provided notebooks.